AnastasyeK/Week-2-course-project/README.md

 # Week-2-course-project
 By Anastasye

-In order to easy see the graphs use http://htmlpreview.github.com/?https://github.com/AnastasyeK/Week-2-course-project/blob/master/PA1_tamplate.html
+In order access the HTML document for the assigment, use the following link: http://htmlpreview.github.com/?https://github.com/AnastasyeK/Week-2-course-project/blob/master/PA1_tamplate.html

 This assignment focuses on analysing activity monitoing data from 5 minute intervals throughout the day which were measured for 2 months